gavintreseder/pof/README.md

 #### Open

 # Gotchas
+Special Gotchas of your projects (Problems you faced, unique elements of your project)

 Problem: Errors using virtual enrironment
 Solution: https://stackoverflow.com/questions/45954528/pip-is-configured-with-locations-that-require-tls-ssl-however-the-ssl-module-in/61429593#61429593
 Specifically, I copied the following files from C:\Users\MyUser\Miniconda3\Library\bin to C:\Users\MyUser\Miniconda3\DLLs: